backdrop-contrib/filehash/README.txt

 theme and other modules.

 Handlers are provided for Views module compatibility.
 In addition, a
-<media:hash> element is added for file attachments in node RSS feeds (file and
+<media:hash> element is added for file attachments in node RSS feeds (media,
-image field types are supported).
+file and image field types are supported).

 Tokens are provided for the full hashes: [file:filehash-md5], [file:filehash-sha1], [file:filehash-sha256], as well as pairtree tokens useful